- West Virginia

 As roadtrippers wind through West Virginia's roads back toward civilization, one last stop just outside of Charleston — the state's largest city — provides a final fresh-air adventure before returning to the urban core.
 An easy, 2.5-kilometer hike along the Overlook Rock Trail in Kanawha State Forest offers a long last look at the state's foliage up close: Canopied by trees, covered in moss and punctuated with calming streams throughout the grounds, the trail concludes with sweeping views of Charleston's surrounding hills.

-The city's favorite oasis is as popular among locals as it is visitors from elsewhere thanks to its quiet allure and convenient locale.
+The city's favorite oasis is as popular among locals as it is visitors thanks to its quiet allure and convenient locale.
 It's an ideal way to wind down an escape into nature, gently ushering travelers back into daily life refreshed and renewed by the call of the wild.

 When you're ready to rest up after all that hiking, check out all the other activities the Mountain State has to offer.